Pond Pump, Fountain Pump, Aquarium Water Pump

 Flow rate is the volume of water a pump can move in a specific time, typically measured in gallons per hour (GPH, written as G/P) or litre per hour (LPH, written as L/H).

-• Medium Flow Rate: Suitable for medium-sized ponds or indoor or outdoor fountains, generally between 40 to 160GPH and 800 to 3500LPH.
+Medium Flow Rate: Suitable for medium-sized ponds or indoor or outdoor fountains, generally between 200 to 930GPH and 800 to 3500LPH.

 Selecting the right flow rate ensures your water feature stays healthy and visually appealing.